zsdonghao/pybluez/README.md

 ### Notes

-- BLE don't support MacOS
+- BLE only support Linux